-Recommendation Members of the Trust Board are asked to: note the actions and the progress being made against the establishment reviews approve the skill mix position of the Establishment reviews.
-Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline Resource implications Legal and Equality and Diversity implications There are no legal or equality & with this paper. diversity implications associated Strategic Objectives Safe, high quality care ⊠ Care at home □ Partners □ Value colleagues ⊠ Resources ⊠
+Recommendation establishment reviews e asked to: progress being made against the ition of the Establishment reviews.
+Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline Resource implications Legal and Equality and Diversity implications There are no legal or equality & with this paper. diversity implications associated Strategic Objectives Safe, high quality care ⊠ Care at home 🗆 Partners 🗆 Value colleagues 🖂 Resources ⊠ -